 Keep an Audit Log of All the Changes that Happen on Your WordPress

 You should also keep a WordPress audit trail in which all the changes that happen on your WordPress website are recorded.
-You can do so with a plugin such as WP Security Audit Log.
+You can do so with a plugin such as WP Activity Log.
 When you keep an audit trail in it there will be information such as:

 - Which, when and from where users log in to your WordPress,